subvisual/subvisual.com/src/posts/2024-02-02-how-to-properly-use-tailwindcss-and-react-components-in-general/index.md

   Hopefully not everything on the internet is bad, and there are a bunch of awesome libs out there that help builders move fast, one of them is TailwindCSS.
 ---
+## How to properly use TailwindCss, and react components in general

 When you are building a brand new product time is key, and so bootstrapping the development.
 The good old trick of leveraging from available tools as much as you can still reduces the development time and prevents you from reinventing the wheel.
 Be intentional about the functionality you are delegating and avoid over-usage of libs.